-One area where Diggerland Kent did seem to be lacking was on the toilet front.
-There were men’s and ladies’ toilets (4 loos each) near the main entrance.
-These had pull-down toilet seats for kids, and a low level sink making it easy for Ellis to wash his hands.
-A baby change facility was also located next to the toilets.
-There were a few more toilets inside the café but these didn’t have any helpful extras for kids.
-And there was just 1 accessible toilet.
+There were men’s and ladies’ toilets (four loos each) near the main entrance.
+These had pull-down toilet seats for kids, and a low-level sink so the girls could wash their hands easily.
+There were a few more toilets inside the café but these didn’t have any pull-down toilet seats or low-level sinks.

-There weren’t any toilets on the far side of the park and although it’s not a massive walk it’s not ideal if your toddler needs to go urgently.
+There weren’t any toilets on the far side of the park and there were no toilets in soft play.

 How well does Diggerland Kent cater for disabled visitors?

-- Guide dogs are welcome at all Diggerland parks
+- Registered guide dogs and assistance dogs are welcome at all Diggerland parks

 - Pathways are either concrete, gravelled or tarmac making them accessible for wheelchairs